Frequently Asked Questions

 Hey, in your Ribbon Syndicate section, you spell 'story' as 'storey'!

 'Storey' is a valid alternate spelling for the word that refers to floors in a building, used in British English.
-I like 'storey' better, mostly because it was the one I originally learned (our textbooks at school taught British English) and 'story' always makes me think of the fictional kind of story.
+I like 'storey' better, mostly because it was the one I originally learned (our textbooks at school taught British English) and 'story' always makes me think of the narrative kind of story.

 The same principle applies to various other British words/spellings used on the site.
 For the most part my English is more American than British, but there are various Britishisms that I prefer over the American equivalents, and sometimes I don't even realize when I'm using dialect-specific words because I tend to pick them up pretty indiscriminately.
 Occasionally I'm even just plain inconsistent, using the American spelling of a word in one place but the British spelling of the same word in some other place.
 There are people who would tell me to just pick one dialect and stick with it, and they have a valid point, but seeing as I'm not from an English-speaking country in the first place, I currently tend to just pick and choose what I like and try to make myself generally understandable with it.